Sentry's Django integration enables automatic reporting of errors and exceptions.

 Sentry's Django integration reports all exceptions leading to an Internal Server Error and creates a separate scope for each request.
 The integration supports Django Web Framework from Version 1.6 and above.
 Django applications using Channels 2.0 will be correctly instrumented using Python 3.7.
 Older versions of Python require installation of

 On this page, we get you up and running with Sentry's SDK, so that it will automatically report errors and exceptions in your application.

-If you don't already have an account and Sentry project established, head over to sentry.io, then return to this page.
+Don't already have an account and Sentry project established?
+Head over to sentry.io, then return to this page.